MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-preferences.md

 | Comments | Not setting or incorrectly setting this preference leads to Microsoft AutoUpdate (MAU):<br><ul><li>Repeatedly showing Data Collection policy</li><li>Not offering updates.</li></ul> |

 > [!NOTE]
 > RequiredAndOptionalData is now deprecated.
+MAU has never used RequiredAndOptionalData and has always only used RequiredDataOnly for preferences.
+This preference has now been completely removed.

 ## HowToCheck